***Updated May 1, 2021

 The MTHFR gene

 The genetic mutation that I get asked most about is the MTHFR gene.
 MTHFR stands for methylenetetrahydrofolate reductase, but is shortened to MTHFR, an acronym that makes everyone laugh.
 Ultimately it is not funny because it may have devastating consequences if it has just the right mutation.
 According to Rachel Liberto, RN, “women who test positive for a mutated MTHFR gene, may have a higher risk for miscarriages, preeclampsia, or a baby born with birth defects because homocysteine can build up in our body to toxic levels.”
+Many studies have proven this to be false, and it still a hot topic among pregnant women.

 How many people have this mutation?